Veronica Electronica

-Veronica Electronica is a remix album by American singer-songwriter Madonna, released on July 25, 2025, through Warner Records.
+Veronica Electronica is the fourth remix album by American singer-songwriter Madonna, released on July 25, 2025, through Warner Records.
 The album title comes from an alter ego, which Madonna created during the Ray of Light era in 1998.

 Background

 Conceived by Madonna as a companion remix album to her seventh studio album Ray of Light (1998), Veronica Electronica was shelved at the time due to the ongoing commercial success of Ray of Light and its singles.
 Over the years, it became the subject of persistent fan speculation and rumors.

 The album features rare and previously unreleased remixes by several of Madonna's collaborators from the Ray of Light era, including Peter Rauhofer, William Orbit, Sasha, BT, and Victor Calderone.
 While many of these remixes were originally released on singles, some have been newly edited or combined specifically for this album.
 It also includes "Gone Gone Gone", a previously unreleased demo recorded during the Ray of Light sessions with producer Rick Nowels.

 On June 5, 2025, Madonna announced that the album would be released on July 25, 2025, on digital and streaming platforms, as well as in a limited-edition silver vinyl pressing.
 On the day of release, Madonna announced a further clear vinyl and CD release for October 10, 2025.